jeffreylanters/react-unity-webgl/README.md

 ```

 ## JavaScript to UnityScript types

-when sending messages to your Unity Player through a Unity Context object, there are various restrictions to the parameter types.

 Simple numeric types can be passed to JavaScript in function parameters without requiring any conversion.
 Other data types will be passed as a pointer in the emscripten heap (which is really just a big array in JavaScript).
 For strings, you can use the Pointerstringify helper function to convert to a JavaScript string.